The Ultimate Travel Nurse Guide to Omaha

 travel nurse omaha

 A city that flies under the radar, Omaha is great to visit (or live!) for various reasons.
 Spoiler alert: I was born and raised in Omaha, Nebraska, so I might be a bit biased… but as a travel nurse, I highly suggest taking a 13-week assignment in Omaha.
-This way you’ll be able to explore the Midwest and experience the Midwestern hospitality that comes with being in Nebraska.
-Not only are you bound to get along great with your co-workers, but Omaha is also relatively cheap so you should be making good money if you choose to take an assignment in the city.
+This way you’ll be able to explore the Midwest and experience the famous Midwestern hospitality!
+Not only are you bound to get along great with your co-workers (people in Nebraska are SO NICE), but Omaha is also relatively cheap so you should be making good money if you choose to take an assignment in the city.

 Best Time to Be a Travel Nurse in Omaha